 Show your support and contribute to our PAC fund and receive this cloth MeANA Mask!

 Watch this short 4-minute video overview of the entire CPC Program, requirements, and timeline.
 You’ll also learn how the CPC Program supports lifelong learning and provides the framework for you to demonstrate the knowledge you have to provide high-quality patient care throughout your career.

-As required by section 6033(e) of the Internal Revenue Code, we are required to inform you that 57% of your state membership dues are allocated toward expenses incurred by the Georgia Association of Nurse Anesthetists for state lobbying activities.
+As required by section 6033(e) of the Internal Revenue Code, we are required to inform you that 57% of your state membership dues are allocated toward expenses incurred by the Maine Association of Nurse Anesthetists for state lobbying activities.
 This amount is not deductible for federal income tax purposes.
-All GANA members are also members of the AANA.
+All MEANA members are also members of the AANA.